Connecting with younger generation through email may be a difficult task. But is it really?

-Finally, not only time is important when sending emails to millennials, but also how often you contact them.
+Finally, it's not just timing that's important when using email marketing to millenials, but also how often.
 If a millennial receives daily updates, it is more likely that after the second or third time, your email will be directed to spam.
 You need to send emails often enough that the recipient will remember you, but not too often to flood their inbox.

 Find the right voice

 The way that millennials communicate is quite different from the older generation.
 They use internet slang and are more relaxed with their tone.

 This is a clue for you - how to change your voice to reach millennials.
 Opt for writing more personal and laid-back messages instead of the usual sales pitches and start getting acquainted with various internet trends and slang.
 Keep in mind though, that it still needs to be in line with your brand.
 Millennials will quickly see through if you’re trying too hard to please them.
 Another important thing to remember is once you switch the voice in your emails - make sure the rest matches too.
 That means blog posts, social media, landing pages, etc. all have to match the tone you’re setting up.

 If you have great content but you don’t display it in the right way, then it isn't going to matter what you are trying to say.
 Life moves at a quick pace these days.
 The average person is subject to thousands of images, ads, offers, words, and phrases every day.
 For every recipient, but especially millennials, clean, attractive images that load quickly are essential to building your brand and communicating your message.
 In addition, text that is not too long, and is written well (think wit and charm!) will garner your emails more time and attention.
 Use emojis thoughtfully.